banner

 Concept#

-- RBSP: Raw byte sequence payload -> A number of bits "0" are added after the SODB to fill in the trailing bit (RBSP trailing bits, one bit "1") for byte alignment.
+• RBSP: Raw byte sequence payload -> Appends trailing bits (RBSP trailing bits one bit "1") and several bits "0" to the end of SODB for byte alignment.

-- EBSP: Extended byte sequence payload -> Adds emulation prevention bytes (0X03) on top of the RBSP.
-The reason is: when the NALU is added to Annex B, a start code StartCodePrefix must be added before each NALU group.
+• EBSP: Extended byte sequence payload -> Adds emulation prevention bytes (0X03) on top of RBSP.
+The reason is: when NALU is added to Annex B, a start code StartCodePrefix must be added before each NALU group.
 If the slice corresponding to the NALU is the start of a frame, it is represented with a 4-byte code, 0x00000001; otherwise, it is represented with a 3-byte code, 0x000001.
-To ensure that the NALU body does not include conflicts with the start code, during encoding, whenever two consecutive bytes are 0, a byte of 0x03 is inserted.
+To prevent conflicts with the start code in the NALU body, during encoding, whenever two consecutive bytes are 0, a byte of 0x03 is inserted.
 During decoding, 0x03 is removed.
 This is also known as the emulation prevention operation.

 The functionality of H.264 is divided into two layers: Video Coding Layer (VCL) and Network Abstraction Layer (NAL)